 Stopping burnout before it starts

 Communicate effectively.
-Start by checking in more frequently, and use this time to clarify goals while building rapport so that your employees will feel more comfortable sharing when they are becoming overwhelmed.
+Start by checking in more frequently, and use this time to clarify goals while building rapport so your employees will feel more comfortable sharing when they are becoming overwhelmed.
 Effective communication fosters psychological safety and a sense of community within the team during disruptive times.

 Emphasize teamwork.
 Burnout has a tricky tendency of making people feel isolated and alone.
-Especially these days as so many of us work remotely, strengthening social connections is essential.
+Especially with remote work, strengthening social connections is essential.

 Increase autonomy.
 Different than encouraging employees to work alone, this step means acknowledging your team’s strengths and streamlining goals for increased engagement.

 Foster motivation.
-Employees are less likely to feel the effects of burnout when they feel as though their work matters.
-Help motivate your team by reaffirming your and their commitment to your company’s core values and showing them how their goals align with it.
+Employees are less likely to feel burnout when they know their work matters.
+Help motivate your team by reaffirming their commitment to your company’s core values and showing them how their goals align with them.

 Start with yourself

-As a leader, it’s essential to watch for and manage your burnout first.
+As a leader, you must watch for and manage your burnout first.
 Remember the part of every airplane safety message that says- "put your oxygen mask on before helping others?"
-You cannot pour into others' glasses if your pitcher isn’t full.
-You won’t be able to increase energy, offer encouragement, or inspire motivation if you’re struggling to find those things for yourself.
-So make sure to refill your own well first by:
+You cannot pour into others' glasses if your pitcher is empty.
+You will not increase energy, offer encouragement, or inspire motivation if you struggle to find those things yourself.
+So make sure to refill your needs first by:

-Making the most of your day.
-Create pockets of time for intense, head-down work when you’re at your best.
+Make the most of your day.
+Create pockets of time for intense, head-down work when you are at your best.
 You know yourself.
-If you’re a night owl, set aside time then.
-If you’re a morning person, focus your most important work first.
+If you are a night owl, set aside time then.
+If you are a morning person, focus on your most important work first.
 Concentrating during these times will help you be more productive while taking the pressure off the rest of your day.

 Striving for balance.
-All work and no play makes Jack burn out.
+All work + no play = burnout.
 No one can work nonstop without consequences.
 Make sure to schedule breaks into your day alongside your focused work hours.
-Go for a walk at lunch, do a bit of exercise, or meditate for ten minutes.
+Go for a walk at lunch, do a bit of exercise, or meditate for 10 minutes.
 Prioritize the activities that keep you centered and refreshed.

 Especially these days, with increased stresses and reduced outlets for relief, recognizing and taking preventative measures against employee burnout is essential.
-Make sure to normalize discussing the issue, watching for it in your team, and taking the steps you need to mitigate its effects in yourself.
-We all get stressed from time to time, but with a little attention and some care, there’s no need to let your flame burn out.
+Normalize discussing the issue, watching for it in your team, and taking the steps you need to mitigate its effects on yourself.
+We all get stressed from time to time, but with care and understanding, your flame does not have to burn out.